Home

 -------- Felix Greuter and Margaret Surbeck --------

-Barely 20 miles from Singen, in the village of Oberhallau in Switzerland, Margaretha (Margaret) Surbeck was born on November 18, 1844.
+Barely 20 miles from Singen, in the village of Oberhallau, across the border in Switzerland, Margaretha (Margaret) Surbeck was born on November 18, 1844.
 Her father, Zacharias Surbeck, was a shoemaker.
 He was born in Oberhallau on January 12, 1804.
 Margaret's mother, Barbara Schaad, was born there on April 5, 1808.
 Zacharias and Barbara were married in Oberhallau on November 20, 1831.
 Margaret was the youngest of five children.
 The others were Magdalena Surbeck, born August 1833; Barbara Surbeck, April 1935; Hans Balthasar Surbeck, June 1837; and Hans Georg Surbeck, July 1839.
 Years later, Zacharias and Barbara died in Oberhallau within six months of each other.
 Zacharias on May 21, 1871, and Barbara on November 27, 1871.

--------- Maggie Greuter and Frank Bauer --------
+-------- 2. Maggie Greuter (1868-1940) and Frank Bauer (1863-1894) --------

-The Greuters lived less than a mile from my Bauer ancestors.
+Margaret (Maggie) Greuter was born in Newark on April 5, 1868.
+The Greuters lived at 393 South 8th Street, barely a mile from my Bauer ancestors at 137 Broome Street.
 Around 1885, my 22-year-old great-great grandfather, Frank Bauer, married 17-year-old Maggie Greuter.
 They had four children, George Bauer (November 15, 1886), my great-grandmother Anna Bauer (April 1, 1888), Frank Bauer, Jr. (January 19, 1891), and Marie Bauer (November 23, 1894).

 By 1900, the two widows, Margaret (Surbeck) Greuter and her daughter Maggie (Greuter) Bauer were living at the family home on South 8th Street in Newark.
 Living with them were 17-year-old Charles Greuter and 15-year-old Henry Greuter, born to Margaret and Felix in 1881 and 1884 respectively; their daughter Annie and her husband Otto Bevensee and their children Henry Bevensee (4) and Frederic Bevensee (3); and Maggie's children Annie (12) and Marie (5).